pofider/node-simple-odata-server/README.md

 ```

 ## Configurations
-Using `onNeDB` and `onMongo` is just a simple way for initializing `ODataServer`.
+Using existing `adapter`  is just a simple way for initializing `ODataServer`.
 You can implement your own data layer or override default behavior using following methods:

 ```js
 odataServer